leegee/judit/README.md

 https://unhosted.org/

 # TODO
+* Restore mobile menu pre-scroll

-Use one global basket collection
+* Use one global basket collection
 * Add search page for slide nav
 * Singletons via .extend's second arg, `classProperties`
 * Use the JSON on Google Drive for Judit's account